 Leaving Kampot:

-You can grab a minivan from Kampot to majority of locations in Cambodia.
+You can grab a minivan from Kampot to the majority of locations in Cambodia.
 We’ve included one poster to give a rough idea of prices and times.

 Boats and Busses: A Rough Price Guide (Nov 2018)

-From Kampot to Phnom Penh, Captain Chim’s Guesthouse has a daily service leaving at 8.30am for $5.
+From Kampot to Phnom Penh, Captain Chim’s Guesthouse has a daily service leaving at 8.30 a.m. for $5.
 Just pop by the evening before to book.

-From Kampot onwards to Sihaounakville, for a mere $5 there are minivans leaving at 8am, 11am and 3.20pm from various tour agencies found along the roads leading from the park opposite Chim’s Guesthouse towards the river front.
+From Kampot onwards to Sihaounakville, for a mere $5 there are minivans leaving at 8 am, 11 am and 3.20 pm from various tour agencies found along the roads leading from the park opposite Chim’s Guesthouse towards the riverfront.
 Do shop around.

-From Kampot to the Koh Rong Islands, catch either the 8am or 11am bus for $23, this price includes the ferry from the port in Sihanoukville – always triple check before booking!
+From Kampot to the Koh Rong Islands, catch either the 8 a.m. or 11 a.m. bus for $23, this price includes the ferry from the port in Sihanoukville – always triple-check before booking!

 From Kampot to Otres Beach, which is where we went next, book a minivan with either the Tourist Information Centre (KKS Travel) or Vouthy Tours and Travel found on Street #724 next to the park.
-They both have minivans that stop at Otres beach on the way to Sihanoukville charging $5 per person.
-Minivans leave at 8.15, 10.30, 11am, 11.30, 1.30pm, 3.30pm 4pm and 5.30pm.
+They both have minivans that stop at Otres Beach on the way to Sihanoukville charging $5 per person.
+Minivans leave at 8.15, 10.30, 11 am, 11.30, 1.30 pm, 3.30 pm, 4 pm and 5.30 pm.

-It is a 2 hour drive and be sure to mention your hostel to the driver as well as watching your journey progress using an offline map as some commuters missed their stop and had to then book a tuk tuk from the end of the beach back to the Otres Town.
+It is a 2-hour drive and be sure to mention your hostel to the driver as well as watch your journey progress using an offline map as some commuters missed their stop and had to then book a tuk-tuk from the end of the beach back to the Otres Town.
+A nice mix of relaxing, stopping for a mental and physical break from travelling completely, and being completely hypnotised by Kampot herself, we have continued to suggest visiting Kampot and Kep to everyone we can, while also hoping that it never loses its unusual magic.

 Although, we can’t see that happening any time soon.
 With a lack of a wild nightlife which is replaced by what seems like a stoner culture, we are certain that Kampot will continue to attract and grab that particular traveller who is looking for somewhere to stop and recuperate while having enough to keep busy during a guilt-free week.